whria78/modelderm/README.md

 The algorithm (Model Dermatology) could diagnose 186 skin conditions.
-The performance of standalone algorithm was comparable with that of dermatologists in experimental settings and comparable with that of general physicians in real world settings.
-This is a lite version of ModelDerm Build2021 (EfficientNet Lite B0; CPU version).
+The performance of standalone algorithm (Build2021) was comparable with that of dermatologists in experimental settings and comparable with that of general physicians in real world settings.
+This is a lite version of ModelDerm Build2021 (EfficientNet Lite B0; CPU version) for research purpose or testing.

 # Model Dermatology API Example